Plymatea/SimpleMembership/Journal.md

     * I've tried setting the prop directly, setting it as a virtual (two different ways), also tried changing the JSON middleware to include "virtuals", but that completely broke everything.
     * UPDATE: Got IT.
 When creating the schema, I needed to set options to retrieve virtuals when converting to JSON.
 I saw this before, but thought I needed in the middleware instead of the schema creation.
 Yeah!
 * I'd like to break the Discord, Google, and Facebook IDs into their own schema.
 As well as the subscriptions, and mailing addresses.

+#### 2022.11.29
+* After researching MongoDB sub-documents versus nested data, I feel like the auth IDs should stay on the user model at the top level.
+There is no need to create a separate schema or sub-document at all.
+Creating sub documents is a very valid thing, but will better utilized in a many to one relationship.
+For example, classes attended or payments made would be better suited.
+That said, maybe these exact two examples are not great either.
+They should be their own collections.
+* Ran across something today about creating an express middle ware that would call my protect the site through authentication.
+I'll have to look at this versus the MongoDB roles to see which is more viable.
+* Being so new to coding is tough because there is 10 different ways to solve problems.
+Working for a company would give me some boundaries on best practices.
+Working on my own is like the wild west.
+Sometimes I feel like a kid in a candy shop running from one solution to the next with no foresight on the unknown repercussions down the road.
+* It's been another frustrating day.
+Yesterday I figured out how to create a virtual at the top level of the document.
+Today I wanted to nest those virtuals. eg name.fullName from name.firstName + name.lastName.
+    * Seemed simple at first and really it is; once you know how.
+I had create the schema and THEN add the virtuals.
+    * Went around for a while trying to it at the schema creation with the OPTIONS and couldn't figure it out.
+Tried a second nested schema and kept running into an error on the React side not being able to find prototype.map on a list.
+        * Toward the end I figured out this was because I was iterating over a object and changing that object at the same time.
+Causing a rerender and creating a infinite loop of calls.
+        * tried a deep copy with JSON.parse(JSON.stringify(obj)) but still didn't work.
+Really cool way to create a deep copy though!
+    * Once I figured these two problems out I was able to combine the solutions to create fullName and fullMailingAddress nested a level deep.
+* Spinning my wheels today was rough, again, but with each step I learn a bit more about data structures and mongoDB
+* Learned today
+    * Express Middleware next() and might be able to use for auth verification.
+    * MongoDB Sub-documents versus nesting
+    * Learned that MongoDB auth roles exist
+    * Creating nested virtuals in Mongoose
+* Next up
+    * Look at auth in the middleware instead of by page
+    * Integrate stripe